astronomer/docs/learn/use-case-airflow-datasets-multi-team-ml.md

 - Open the file containing the feature DataFrame created by the consumer DAG using the S3 file system (fs.open) and train a ridge regression model on the features.

-- The feature DataFrame is read from the opened file using pd.read_parquet and assigned to the variable cleanpanda.

 - An instance of RidgeCV is created for ridge regression.
 The alphas parameter specifies a range of alpha values for regularization.